embEDUx/documentation/src/usage/usage.md

 1. Run `git checkout` the branch of interest.
 This depends on the *component* and the *Platform* you want to build for

-1. **Make changes.
-It is necessary to read the instructions for every component you want to build**
+1. **Specify your build.** Since the build specifications are very different from each other, it's necessary to separate the instructions into distinct sections.
+Please follow the instructions given in the detailed
+   sections:
     * [U-Boot](../usage/uboot.md)
     * [Linux](../usage/linux.md)
     * [RootFS](../usage/rootfs.md)
     * [Miscellaneous files](../usage/misc.md)
     * [Toolchains](../usage/toolchains.md)

+       The work flow is basically the same for every component.
+The biggest variation happens when building for this is the RootFS, which you will not be able to test before you submit your specification to the buildserver.
+More information will follow in the detailed section for building the RootFS.

 1. Run `git add` and `git commit` according to your changes.
 Please use **sane commit messages** to improve collaboration.
 The buildserver will pick up your changes, schedule